-Extensive data and technology infrastructure are becoming more important as investors Investors increasingly demand greater analytics and transparency.
+Investors increasingly demand greater analytics and transparency.
 As a result, investors are increasingly seeking to work with firms that not only have a proven track record of investing across multiple investment strategies but are also highly sophisticated in their non-investment functions such as portfolio monitoring, reporting, accounting, legal and compliance, operations and data analysis.

-Given our long history in the market and the resulting depth and scale of our relationships and investments, business, we believe we have one of the most comprehensive sets of data in the industry.
+Given our long history and the resulting depth and scale of our business, we believe we have one of the most comprehensive sets of data in the industry.
 In addition, our information advantage spans the breadth of private markets and absolute return investment strategies, which is essential in sourcing differentiated, high-quality investment opportunities.
-For example, as of December 31, 2022 December 31, 2023, we tracked data pertaining to more than 6,500 6,300 managers across our platform.
-Our extensive proprietary data and analytics capabilities drive our investment selection decisions, helping us generate consistently strong investment returns. competitive risk-adjusted returns, and our data infrastructure supports flexible and dynamic reporting capabilities.
+For example, as of December 31, 2024, we tracked data pertaining to more than 6,300 managers across our platform.
+Our extensive proprietary data and analytics capabilities drive our investment selection decisions, helping us generate competitive risk-adjusted returns, and our data infrastructure supports flexible and dynamic reporting capabilities.